What is Supplemental Needs Planning?

 How Does the Program Work?

 Once or twice per year, our firm hosts an in-depth presentation on supplemental needs and estate planning for families with children that have special needs.
-After the presentation, eligible attendees may choose to participate in the program’s next stage: the creation of coordinated estate planning documents, including supplemental needs trusts for the child with special needs.
+After the presentation, eligible attendees may choose to participate in the program’s next stage: the creation of coordinated estate planning documents, including a third-party (“15.1”) supplemental needs trust for the child with special needs.

 To do so, participants first complete an online intake form to provide asset and family information and to specify their planning choices, such as the selection of trustees and the determination of how their assets will be distributed at death.
 They then consult with one of our attorneys by phone to confirm their selections and discuss any questions they might have.
 Finally, participants meet with an attorney in our office to review and sign their estate planning documents.

 Although we wish the program could serve every family with a child that has special needs, in order to meet the program’s mission and serve many families throughout the year with the program’s available resources, we have established a number of initial eligibility limitations.View Eligibility Limitations